 that the universe is smarter than we are.”

 The Watts’ walk and monologue described in the recording tells me more about nature than about religions per se.
-And that is because Watts’ interest in religions and mysticism was not related to their dogmatics, but to the problems between man and nature.
-Religions spoke – implicitly – about the relationship between man and nature, the problems associated with the relationship, and attempts to understand the origins of the problems.
+And that is because Watts’ interest in religions and mysticism was not related to dogmatics but the problems between man and nature.
+Beliefs spoke—implicitly—about the relationship between man and nature, the issues associated with the relationship, and attempts to understand the origins of the problems.
 These mundane aspects became later covered under the peculiar narrative of religions.
 Nature is not the backcloth for ceremonies of religions and mystics.
-On the contrary, nature in its various forms is at the core of all religions and mystical doctrines.
-Watts worked hard to clear the clutter of myths, ceremonies, and administrations from the core of religions and to make the language of religions more understandable.
+On the contrary, nature is at the core of all beliefs and mystical doctrines in their various forms.
+Watts worked hard to free the clutter of myths, ceremonies, and administrations from the heart of religions and make religions’ language more understandable.